shimst3r/exercism-talk/exercismpresentation.md

 # As I tried **new languages**, I had trouble unlearning **old habits**.

 [.footer: Photo by [Prophsee Journals](https://unsplash.com/@prophsee?utm_source=unsplash&amp;utm_medium=referral&amp;utm_content=creditCopyText) on [Unsplash](https://unsplash.com/s/photos/habit?utm_source=unsplash&amp;utm_medium=referral&amp;utm_content=creditCopyText)]

+^ Once I got a bit of confidence with MATLAB, I wanted to look further.
+By chance I stumbled upon Python and liked it a lot.
+But my code looked a lot like MATLAB.
+In addition I didn't know about test-driven development or testing in general and most of my script where pretty flaky.

 ---